 You can also choose to wear your sports bra alone.
 Also, some yoga tops come with in-built sports bras.

 Some yogis prefer to put on socks while practicing yoga to prevent them from slipping off their mats.
 Socks give your feet some protection and prevent sliding.
-If you prefer to go without socks, you could opt for non-slip yoga mats.
+You could opt for non-slip yoga mats if you prefer to go without socks.

 You can check out our article for eco-friendly yoga mats you can shop for.